 10 Luxury Glamping Sites Around the World

 Tired of checking into high-rise skyscrapers in urban cities, today's travellers are seeking a fresh experience that they can't find elsewhere.
-One of 2018's top luxury travel trend, glamping, takes the weary globetrotter back to nature—without sacrificing on creature comforts.
+One of this year's top luxury travel trend, glamping, takes the weary globetrotter back to nature—without sacrificing on creature comforts.

 Here are Tatler's top picks for luxury glamping experiences around the world, where you can escape the bustle of the city:

 1/10 Aman-i-Khas, Rajasthan, India

 A pristine sanctuary on the outskirts of Ranthambore National Park, each of Aman-i-Khás' spacious six-metre canopies overlook beautiful rugged views without compromising on privacy.
 Inspired by the airy abodes of Mughal emperors, the tents are arranged around a communal fireplace, raised on concrete plinths and draped in cotton to separate sleeping, dress, and bathing quarters.

 Let Aman-i-Khás' wildlife experts guide you through the untouched jungle, where you can discover tigers, crocodiles, leopards, jackals, deer and other wildlife.
 You can also embark on a camel safari, or bird-watching treks in the lush Banas riverbed.
 Ranthambore National Park is home to Ranthambore Fort, a UNESCO World Heritage Site which boasts ancient temples from the 12th and 13th centuries.
 The grand ruins of the nearby Khandar Fort are also a must-see.

 Tatler Tip: The best time to visit Rajasthan is pre- and post-monsoon, from April to June in summer and from October to November in autumn, when days and nights are mild.
 The weather can get very hot in May, however.

 2/10 Aurora Safari Camp, Lapland, Sweden